Proof of Residency (PoR) Events for 2019-2020

 What parents/guardians will need to bring:

-- If the parent or guardian is unable to attend one of the scheduled events, they must send a copy of their photo ID, along with current proof of residency with whoever attends on their behalf.
-This person MUST also have a signed notice from the parent giving them permission to make changes to the student's family information, including permanent address, mailing address, home and cell phone numbers, and emergency contacts.
+- If the parent or guardian is unable to attend one of the scheduled events, they may send a trusted friend or relative in their place, along with current proof of residency.
+If you want them to complete the RSOR for your child, the person MUST also have a copy of the parent’s photo ID, along with a signed notice from the parent giving them permission to complete the process on their behalf.

 - Current utility bills (electricity, gas, water, telephone, cable, satellite) which show the home address and the name of the parent/guardian are acceptable forms of proof of residency.
 Cell phone bills, utility bills more than 30 days old (or without a date altogether), disconnect notices, property tax statements, insurance documents or handwritten notes are not acceptable as proof of residency.